Research with undergrads

 What makes a bad project and how can I avoid badness?

 As you’re managing your research program with undergraduates, you need to think about how their projects interact with each other.
-If one student’s project depends on someone else’s ongoing research – say you’re analyzing data taken at another institution – then if that person takes more time than anticipated, your student just sits around doing nothing, bored.
+If one student’s project depends on someone else’s ongoing research – say you’re analyzing data taken at another institution – then if the other person takes more time than anticipated, your student just sits around doing nothing, bored.
 You can mitigate this problem with good encapsulation:

 • Each ongoing project shouldn’t depend on another contemporaneous project.